Bowl Elsa Beskow

 Bowls with patterns by Catharina Kippel, based on illustrations by Elsa Beskow.
-New designs for 2017 are Cornflower and Zebra.
+New designs for 2017 are Cornflower, Zebra and Mrs Beetroot.
 The collection also includes Uncle Blue, Dandelions and The Strawberry family.

 The endearing stories by the children’s book author and illustrator Elsa Beskow have been interpreted by Catharina Kippel, a designer who has worked with Design House Stockholm right from the beginning.
 Using visual quotations from Elsa Beskow’s works Catharina stresses the humour with which Elsa so typically portrays people and nature.

 10% of the retail price of all items with the ‘Carousel’ design will be donated to Barncancerfonden — The Swedish Childhood Cancer Foundation.
 Retailers of these items automatically contributes to the fight against cancer in children.
 Thank you for joining us in supporting Barncancerfonden — The Swedish Childhood Cancer Foundation — with your purchase.